 The result was a 2.3% improvement using lump sum over dollar-cost averaging.

-It’s important to note here that investing in a 401(k) each paycheck is a great way to invest.
+It’s important to note here that investing in a 401(k) each paycheck is a great option.
 While it looks a lot like dollar cost averaging, it’s really not.

 Most popular commentary addresses DCA in terms of consistent investments made using current income—i.e., an employee transferring a portion of each paycheck into a retirement account.
 In that case, investable cash becomes available only in relatively small amounts over time, which makes DCA a prudent way to invest (and really the only sound alternative to accumulating that money in cash and then actively trying to time the market at some later point).
 Our research, in contrast, focuses on the strategies for investing an immediately available large sum of money.
 Here, the average performance results have favored lump-sum investing.

-So which approach do you think is best?
+So, which approach do you think is best?